BrendanParmer/NodeToPython/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/BrendanParmer/NodeToPython)](https://github.com/BrendanParmer/NodeToPython/releases) [![GitHub](https://img.shields.io/github/license/BrendanParmer/NodeToPython)](https://github.com/BrendanParmer/NodeToPython/blob/main/LICENSE) ![](https://visitor-badge.laobi.icu/badge?page_id=BrendanParmer.NodeToPython)

 ## About
 A Blender add-on to create add-ons!
-This script will take your Geometry Nodes or Materials and convert them into legible Python add-ons!
+This addo-on will take your Geometry Nodes or Materials and convert them into legible Python add-ons!

 It automatically handles node layout, default values, sub-node groups, naming, and more!

-I think Blender's node-based editors are powerful, yet accessible tools, and I wanted to make scripting them for add-on creators.
+I think Blender's node-based editors are powerful, yet accessible tools, and I wanted to make scripting them easier for add-on creators.
 Combining Python with node based setups allows you to do things that would otherwise be tedious or impossible, such as
 * `for` loops
-* different node trees for different versions or settings
+* creating different node trees for different versions or settings
-* interfacing with other parts of the software.
+* interfacing with other parts of the software or properties of an object

 NodeToPython recreates the node networks for you, so you can focus on the good stuff.